josecar25/PMUMT_annotated_UGC_corpus/README.md

 ## Dataset

-The files *norms.fr/en* contain all the combinations of errors annotated in *corpus_generation/annotations.fr/en* that are found in the original noisy data in *corpus_generation/crapbank_annotated.fr/en*, which contain a series of csv, where the specificity index and span are annotated for each occurrence, and each line contains a sentence.
+The files *norms.fr/en* contain all the combinations of errors annotated in *corpus_generation/annotations.fr/en* that are found in the original noisy data in *corpus_generation/crapbank_annotated.fr/en*, the former containing a series of csv, where the specificity index and span are annotated for each occurrence, and each line contains a sentence.

 By running generate_datasets_by_types.sh generate_datasets_ntypes.sh, we output the folders **1type** and **ntypes** respectively, the former contains the files with **only one** UGC specificity (indicated by X.noisy.fr/en) and the latter **N differents specificities**.